 Both chemotherapy and radiation therapy can have side effects.
 These can occur during or soon after the treatment (early side effects), or many months or years later (late side effects).

-Early side effects - These usually settle down in the weeks after treatment.
-They may include:
+These usually settle down in the weeks after treatment and can include:

-- passing urine more often, leaking urine (incontinence) or painful urination
+- passing urine (weeing) more often, leaking urine (incontinence) or pain when weeing

 These can occur more than six months, or even years, after treatment ends.
-They vary a lot from person to person, but may include:
+They vary a lot from person to person and can include:

-- effects on the ability to have children (fertility)
+- effects on the ability to have children.

 Surgery may be used for very early anal cancer or in a small number of other situations.